IceWreck/LokiBoard-Android-Keylogger/README.md

 * Open the _language and input_ section in the System Settings if it does not automatically open after install
 * Enable Lokiboard and disable all other forms of input.
 * The homescreen icon is hidden by default.
 LokiBoard Settings can be accessed by tapping LokiBoard in the language and input section of system settings.
-* There are tons of settings to make it look like your usual keyboard including theme support.
+* There are tons of settings to make it look and behave like your usual keyboard including theme support.
 * Keystroke logs can be accessed via your file manager.

 `Internal Storage > Android > Data > com.abifog.lokiboard > files > lokiboard-files.txt `